jentery/mdia200v6/index.md

 1. "Means of Communication" and
 2. "Levels of Communication."

-*Please email me if you have any questions or concerns about Worksheet 1.*
+*Please email me if you have any questions or concerns about Worksheet 1 or the exit tickets.*
 ## Th Jan.
 15: Forms and Models of Communication

 Before class, please read the following handouts: